• Skip to secondary menu

 What Can You Do to Avoid Burnout?

 Sometimes, you have to step back from the curriculum, and from homeschooling.
-If you feel yourself getting to the point of burnout you need stop and figure out what is causing your stress.
+If you feel yourself getting to the point of burnout you need to stop and figure out what is causing your stress.

 You need to cut that, whatever it is that is causing you to be stressed and is pushing you to burnout.
 It could be as simple as too much curriculum work and not enough fun.

-Ways to reduce stress and burnout:
+Ways to reduce stress and burnout

-If you are feeling burnt out over the number of lessons to finish – it is okay to stop early, or to pick and choose what lessons you feel are more important.
+If you are feeling burnt out over the number of lessons to finish – it is okay to stop early or to pick and choose what lessons you feel are more important.

-If the curriculum is not working for your kids (or you) – find something different.
+If the curriculum is not working for your kids (or you)find something different.
 Yes, it may have cost you to buy it, but health is more important.
 Maybe you can sell it to another homeschool family.

 Too many extra-curricular activities – I have seen families burn out a lot over this one.
 Too many activities, too much driving here and there, too much trying to make everyone’s schedules work together.